mratsim/Arraymancer/README.md

 Nim is available in some Linux repositories and on Homebrew for macOS.

 I however recommend installing Nim in your user profile via [``choosenim``](https://github.com/dom96/choosenim).
-Once choosenim installed Nim, you can `nimble install arraymancer` which will pull arraymancer and all its dependencies.
+Once choosenim installed Nim, you can `nimble install arraymancer` which will pull the latest arraymancer release and all its dependencies.

+To install Arraymancer development version you can use `nimble install arraymancer@#head`.

 ## Full documentation